ZeMendes17/CBD/README.md

 # CBD

-Data Base Complements theoretical and practical classes of 2023/2024
+Data Base Complements theoretical and practical classes and assignments of 2023/2024

 # Grades